 This research-oriented program accepts volunteers during the summers.
-Volunteers dedicate at least three weeks of fieldwork, working in the Two Medicine, Morrison and/or Hell Creek Formations of Montana.
+Volunteers dedicate at least three weeks of fieldwork, working in the Two Medicine, Morrison, and/or Hell Creek Formations of Montana.
 There is no fee for the program, although volunteers must provide their own transportation, camping gear and other relevant supplies.
 Food and tools are provided.
 Research at the field sites are led by museum staff and graduate students.
-Sadly, there are no field programs planned for 2016.
 Check this site for more information.

 The Discoveries in Geosciences (DIG) Field School connects K-12 teachers with real scientists from the University of Washington and the Burke Museum.
 Teachers and paleontologists work side by side to investigate the extinction of dinosaurs and the rise of mammals at an active research site in Montana.
 After the Field School, the DIG helps teachers translate their experiences and bring real science into their classrooms.
 Teachers also have access to ongoing professional development and teaching resources as well as the DIG Box, a traveling “mini museum” that includes fossils and lesson plans.

-Apply soon – applications are due by March 31, 2016!
+Apply – applications are due by the end of March each year!
 If you miss the deadline, you can sign up here to receive an announcement of when next year’s application period begins.

-The Marmarth Research Foundation (MRF) is conducting more field research in 2016 and accepts applications from volunteers to assist with the project.
+The Marmarth Research Foundation (MRF) is conducting field research and accepts applications from volunteers to assist with the project.
 MRF is unique in that it provides the opportunity to learn both field and preparation techniques.
 Visit the MRF website for more information.